peeblesbrandon/peeblesbrandon/README.md

 ## Hi there, I'm Brandon! 👋
-I'm a full-stack Software Engineer 👨🏼‍💻 based in NYC who is passionate about learning and building creative solutions
+I'm a full-stack Software Engineer based in NYC 👨🏼‍💻

 ### A bit about me:
 - 🔭 I’m currently seeking roles in Software Engineering and teaching myself all things Computer Science